 Nels’ love of and play in water is amazing to me.
 He cannot swim yet – and I’ve previously detailed the antipathy for swimming that YMCA lessons and my mother’s swim-agenda seem to have helped create.
-But whatever Nels experiences with anyone else while in the pool, when he and I are together his love of the pool rivals that of his sister’s – a girl who has a huge smile on her face every time she pops up from the water.
+But whatever Nels experiences with anyone else while in the pool, when he and I are together his love of the pool rivals that of his sibling’s – a child who has a huge smile on their face every time they pop up from the water.

-When I get to the bottom of the waterslide I find I was the last person allowed through before it was closed – a rope stretches across the doorway.
-I also discover my son immediately ran through and ducked under the rope and ran upstairs to ride – one more time.
+When I get to the bottom of the waterslide I find I was the last person allowed through before it was closed – a rope now stretches across the access doorway.
+I also discover my son had immediately popped out the slide’s egress and ducked under the rope and ran upstairs to ride – one more time.
 And the lifeguard apparently allowed it, because a few seconds later here was my Boy again, splashing and smiling.

 The three of us shower together after over two hours in the water.
 I wash the kids’ hair and they hide in lockers while I pack up the towels.
 I buy the kids some fruit snacks and we eventually get back outside to the bikes – it is a beautiful fall day, sunny with a slight chill, my favorite autumn weather.

-After our dinner at Los Arcos we rest – briefly – before Sophie’s soccer game.
-Upon arrival on the field we find the girls need to reverse their jerseys; Sophie pops hers off (she’s not wearing an undershirt underneath), which prompts a few other parents to laugh and comment (half-naked little girl, oops!).
-With a sort of mild surprise I notice the other girls are not encouraged to be barechested for the few seconds it takes to flip the shirts: one girl’s father wraps a blanket around his daughter so she can “change” in privacy (attempting to deter the desires of the many, many pedophiles lurking in Gable Field’s bushes).
+After our dinner at Los Arcos we rest – briefly – before Phoenix’s soccer game.
+Upon arrival on the field we find the girls need to reverse their jerseys; my child pops theirs off (no undershirt underneath), which prompts a few other parents to laugh and comment (half-naked little “girl”, oops!).
+With a sort of mild surprise I notice the other girls are not encouraged to be barechested for the few seconds it takes to flip the shirts: one girl’s father wraps a blanket around his daughter so she can “change” in privacy (apparently wary of the many, many pedophiles lurking in Gable Field’s bushes).
 I feel a little depressed at this display; I’ve never understood why social pressure requires us to cover up the chests of pre-pre-pre-pre-preadolescent girls.
-“You’re going to eventually grow some Dirty Pillows in this whole area here, about seven years from now, and even though today your beautiful bodies look almost exactly like your male peers, let’s just make sure you know something unspeakable is going to happen we should keep from other people At All Costs.”
+“You’re going to eventually grow some Dirty Pillows in this whole area here, about seven years from now, and even though today your beautiful bodies look almost exactly like the boys, let’s just make sure you know something unspeakable is going to happen we should keep from other people At All Costs.”

 * By the way, I’m thinking of the hard time I often give myself vis-a-vis parenting, and I realize I should give myself 99% of the Awesome Points available because I let my kids play all day, expect them to do chores, and feed them well.
 How much better can you ask for?
-Well, Nels specifically asks for more time playing with open flames, and I think Sophie wishes she could eat candy and ice cream for every meal, but so far I haven’t yet acquiesced to either of my children’s desires.
+Well, Nels specifically asks for more time playing with open flames, and I think Phoenix wishes they could eat candy and ice cream for every meal, but so far I haven’t yet acquiesced to these specifics.